absmach/supermq-contrib/twins/README.md

 }
 ```

 In the case of the upper twin, we begin with an empty definition, the one with the `id` **0** - we could have provided the definition immediately - and over the course of time, we add two more definitions, so the total number of revisions is **2** (revision index is zero-based).
 We decide not to persist the number of rotation per second in our digital twin state.
 We define it, though, because the definition and its attributes are used not only to define states of a complex data agent system, but also to define the semantic structure of the system. `delta` is the number of nanoseconds used to determine whether the received attribute value should trigger the generation of the new state or the same state should be updated.
 The reason for this is to enable state sampling over the regular intervals of time.
-Discarded values are written to the database of choice by Magistrala [writers][writer], so you can always retrieve intermediate values if need be.
+Discarded values are written to the database of choice by SupeMQ [writers][writer], so you can always retrieve intermediate values if need be.

 **states** are created according to the twin's current definition.
 A state stores twin's ID - every state belongs to a single twin -, its own ID, twin's definition number, creation date and the actual payload. **Payload** is a set of key-value pairs where a key corresponds to the attribute name and a value is the actual value of the attribute.
 All [SenML value types][senml] are supported.